-- Compare the "Cross-channel last click" model to the "Cross-channel first click" model to identify undervalued campaigns that are starting customers down the conversion path.
+- Compare the "Paid and organic channels last click" model to the "Paid and organic channels first click" model to identify undervalued campaigns that are starting customers down the conversion path.
 This is helpful if you're looking to drive more new customers to your website or app.

-- Compare the "Cross-channel last click" model to the "Cross-channel linear" model to identify undervalued campaigns that are assisting customers all along the conversion path.
+- Compare the "Paid and organic channels last click" model to the "Paid and organic channels linear" model to identify undervalued campaigns that are assisting customers all along the conversion path.
 This is valuable if you want to stay in touch with customers throughout their purchase process.